Non-Parametric Temporal Adaptation for Social Media Topic Classification

-In addition to comparing several text encoding strategies and simple re-ranking methods, we compare against two state-of-the-art parametric baselines based on BART~\cite{lewis2019bart}: (1) a fine-tuned neural classifier based on BART's pre-trained encoder, and (2) a fine-tuned neural sequence-to-sequence model which is fed the Tweet sequence as input and produces the set of hashtags as an output sequence.
-This latter baseline is not tied to a fixed label inventory and has the ability to generate unseen tags.
-Our results show that using the parametric classifier's pre-trained encoder as the text encoder for the non-parametric classifier -- effectively distilling a parametric model into a non-parametric one -- leads to extremely high performance at low computational cost relative to baselines.
-More specifically, our best non-parametric approach outperforms static parametric models with an average relative gain of $64.12\%$ recall when the test distribution shifts -- and, even outperforms conventional gradient-based temporal adaptation of parametric baselines with an average relative gain of $11.58\%$ recall.
-Together, our benchmark and empirical analysis highlight non-parametric techniques as a practical and promising direction for adaptation to distribution shift and user-deletion and may facilitate future work arising from temporality in real-world deployment of NLP systems.
+In addition to comparing several text encoding strategies and re-ranking methods on the dataset (\S~\ref{sec:res}), we compare against two strong, state-of-the-art parametric baselines based on BART~\cite{lewis2019bart}, a large pre-trained sequence-to-sequence model.
+These variants include a fine-tuned BART encoder-based classifier, along with the full, unconstrained seq2seq generation model fine-tuned on tweet-hashtag pairs.
+We find that our best non-parametric approach outperforms \textit{static} parametric models with an average relative gain of $64.12\%$ recall when the test distribution shifts---and, even outperforms conventional gradient-based \textit{temporal adaptation} of parametric baselines with an average relative gain of $11.58\%$ recall.

+Together, our empirical analyses highlight non-parametric techniques as a practical and promising direction for adaptation to distribution shift and user-deletion, and may facilitate future work on real-world, temporal NLP system deployment.